Generic Name: Tobramycin sulfate

 Patients in whom the elimination half-life is greater than 2 hours or whose renal function is abnormal may require more aggressive therapy.
 In such patients, hemodialysis may be beneficial.

-Tobramycin injection, USP, may be given intramuscularly or intravenously.
-Recommended dosages are the same for both routes.
-The patient's pre-treatment body weight should be obtained for calculation of correct dosage.
-It is desirable to measure both peak and trough serum concentrations.
-(See WARNINGS box and PRECAUTIONS).
+Tobramycin for Injection may be given intravenously.
+The patient’s pretreatment body weight should be obtained for calculation of correct dosage.
+It is desirable to measure both peak and trough serum concentrations (see Warnings box and Precautions).

 |kg||lb||(Total, 3 mg/kg/day)||(Total, 5 mg/kg/day)|